Masala chai: Preparation

 A boy in Mysore preparing masala chai: As it is prepared by decoction, preparation usually includes straining tea from the solids.

 Masala chai is composed of three major components: masala, chai (or tea), and milk.
-Recipes and preparation of chai can vary by geography and by family.
+Recipes and methods of preparation for chai can vary by geography and family.

-One way to prepare masala chai is by simmering spices in a pot of water.
+One way to prepare masala chai is to simmer spices in a pot of water.
 Tea is then added to the pot and brewed to preference.
-After brewing, the tea and spice mixture is strained and milk or cream added.
+After brewing, the tea and spice mixture is strained, and milk or cream is added.

-A common Maharashtrian practice for preparation of one cup of chai is to first combine one-half cup of water with one-half cup of milk in a pot over heat.
+A common Maharashtrian method for preparing one cup of chai is to first combine one-half cup of water with one-half cup of milk in a pot over heat.
 Sugar may be added at this point or after.
-Ginger is then grated into the mixture followed by adding a "tea masala" typically consisting of crushed ginger, crushed cardamom, lemongrass, cloves, and cinnamon.
-The mixture is brought to a boil and 1 teaspoon of loose black tea is added.
+Ginger is then grated into the mixture, followed by the addition of tea masala, typically consisting of crushed ginger, crushed cardamom, lemongrass, cloves, and cinnamon.
+The mixture is brought to a boil, and one teaspoon of loose black tea is added.